-Access to the mine site from the city of Altamira is by an existing 60 kilometer road that is paved for the first 30 kilometres.
-The remaining 30km of access road will be upgraded and paved during the mine operation.
+Access to the mine site from the city of Altamira can be done by road and river.
+Road access to the Project site is a distance of approximately 60 km with approximately 30km of road nearest to the city of Altamira being paved, the remaining 30km of access road will be upgraded and paved during the mine operation.

-Power for the Project will originate from a sub-station located 20 kilometres away and will be brought to the mine project by a 230 kV power line.
+Power for the Project will originate from a sub-station located 20 kilometers away and will be brought to the mine project by a 230-kV power line.

-Water requirements for the Project will be provided by capturing precipitation and surface run-off.
+Water requirements for the Volta Grande Gold Project were designed to not extract any water from the Xingu River.
+Water requirements will be provided by capturing precipitation and surface run-off.
 The water collected in storage ponds and augmented by reclaimed water from the tailings management facility should be sufficient to meet operating requirements.

-The scientific and technical information contained in the feasibility study pertaining to the Volta Grande Project has been reviewed and approved by the following Qualified Persons: Dr. Jean Francois Couture, PGeo and Dr. Oy Leuangthong, P.Eng (Mineral Resource) of SRK Consulting (Canada) Inc.; Gordon Zurowski, P.Eng (Mining), of AGP Mining Consultants Inc.; Alexandre Luz, MAusIMM (Economic Analysis) of L&M Advisory; Aron Cleugh (Metallurgy and Process) and Stefan Gueorguiev, P.Eng (Infrastructure and Author of the Technical Report), of Lycopodium Minerals Canada Ltd., each of whom are independent of Belo Sun.
+The scientific and technical information contained in the feasibility study pertaining to the Volta Grande Gold Project has been reviewed and approved by the following Qualified Persons: Dr. Jean Francois Couture, PGeo and Dr. Oy Leuangthong, P.Eng (Mineral Resource) of SRK Consulting (Canada) Inc.; Gordon Zurowski, P.Eng (Mining), of AGP Mining Consultants Inc.; Alexandre Luz, MAuslMM (Economic Analysis) of L&M Advisory; Aron Cleugh (Metallurgy and Process) and Stefan Gueorguiev, P.Eng (Infrastructure and Author of the Technical Report), of Lycopodium Minerals Canada Ltd., each of whom are independent of Belo Sun.